COMP122/comp122-f22/assembly_programming/notes_12_05.md

 ## Announcements
-   1. W/R is the inclass exam for the Assembly Language section
+   1. W/R is the inclass exam for the Assembly Language Section
       - Will you be required to write code?
         * Yes, in the form of code snippets, e.g., macros